efxtv/SMS2Tlelegram/README.md

 ## Overview

 This project is an Android application (APK) designed to send real-time OTP or text SMS from an Android device to a Telegram bot.
-Unlike other solutions, this app does not require any kind of port forwarding, making it straightforward and easy to use.
+Unlike other solutions, this app does not require any kind of port forwarding, making it straightforward to use.

 ## Features